grantmcdermott/dbreg/README.md

 > )
 > ```

+## Accelerations strategies

+All of the examples in this README have made use of the `"compress"` strategy.
+But the compression trick is not the only game in town and `dbreg` supports several other acceleration strategies:`"moments"`, `"demean"`, and `"mundlak"`.
+Depending on your data and regression requirements, one of these other strategies may better suit your problem.
+The good news is that (the default) `strategy = "auto"` option uses some intelligent heuristics to determine which strategy is (probably) optimal for each case.
+The **Accleration Strategies** section of the `?dbreg` helpfile contains a lot detail about the different options and tradeoffs involved, so please do consult the documentation.

 ## Limitations

 **dbreg** is a maturing package and there are a number of features that we still